-The Quiet Parks Program aims to provide national park units with management tools and resources for reducing park-generated noise sources.
-Park noise may be generated from HVAC systems, maintenance trucks, PA Systems, lawnmowers, leaf blowers, administrative overflights, vehicle fleets, road resurfacing, or construction equipment.
+The Quiet Parks Program aims to provide national parks with management tools and resources for reducing park-generated noise.
+Park noise may come from sources such as HVAC systems, maintenance trucks, PA Systems, lawnmowers, leaf blowers, administrative overflights, vehicle fleets, road resurfacing, or construction equipment.

-Through the Quiet Parks Program, NSNSD will work with park managers, providing technical expertise and guidance to reduce the effects of park-generated noise on park resources and visitors using the following process:
+Through the Quiet Parks Program, NSNSD works with park managers, providing technical expertise and guidance to reduce the effects of park-generated noise on park resources and visitors using the following process:

 - Identify noise sources.